Shinpeim/ruby_php_session/README.md

 * Instances of Struct::ClassName in ruby is mapped to a objects in PHP.
 * Arrays in ruby is mapped to a associative arrays which's keys are integer in PHP.
 * Hashes in ruby is mapped to a associative arrays which's keys are string in PHP.

+### Multibyte support

+Passing option to PHPSession.new, you can handle encodings.

+Options are:

+* :internal_encoding

+    When this value is not nil, Session decoder tries to encode string values into this encoding.

+    For a instance, if your php session file written in EUC-JP and you like to handle string as UTF-8 in Ruby, you should set :internal_encoding as "UTF-8" and :external_encoding as "EUC-JP".

+    Default value is Encoding.default_internal.

+* :external_encoding

+    This value should be same as php session file's encoding.
+    Encoder tries to encode string values into this encoding.

+    Default value is Encoding.default_external.

+* :encoding_option

+    This value is passed to String#encode.

 ## Installation